Tax, Bankruptcy, and Financial Problems – 19.5 hrs. CPE

 After reading Chapter 6, participants will be able to:

-1. Select which §1038 repossession rules apply to a transaction, and determine basis and gain or loss resulting from repossession of personal property using installment method and the non-installment method sales.
+1. Select which §1038 repossession rules apply to a transaction, and determine basis and gain or loss resulting from repossession of personal property using installment and non-installment methods of sale.

 2. Identify the distinctions between the rules, calculations and effects of repossessions of personal and real property, and specify when a §166 bad debt deduction may be taken if the seller repossesses real property.